 Notable Careers

-Did you know that 94% of Embry‑Riddle freshmen receive some form of financial aid through scholarships, grants and loans?
-Scholarship applications are open to all students who qualify.
+Did you know that 94% of Embry‑Riddle first-year students receive some form of financial aid through scholarships, grants and loans?
+Millions of dollars of internal and external scholarships are disbursed to students every year.